monodot/monodot-co-uk/_posts/2016-12-09-openshift-cheatsheet.markdown

 date:   2016-12-09 17:00:00 +0000
 categories: openshift
 comments: true
-toc: true
 ---

-Just some useful commands for [OpenShift][os] 3.0+ (Kubernetes/Docker).
-To get started with OpenShift:
+This page is where I put the commands and _script-fu_ that I tend to use most often for [OpenShift][os] 3 (Kubernetes/Docker).
+Originally written to aid my poor memory, but shared here in case you find it useful.

+BTW, OpenShift is an awesome platform.
+If you haven't tried it out yet, you can:

 - get [Minishift][minishift], or
 - get the [Red Hat Container Development Kit][cdk], or
 - on a machine with Docker and the [`oc` client tools][occlient] installed, just type `oc cluster up`

-NB: This is a work in progress - so if you have any commands you'd like to suggest, please add them in the comments.
+**NB:** This is a living page, regularly updated - so if you have any commands you'd like to suggest, please add them in the comments.
 Thankyou!

+{% include toc.html %}

 ## Getting started